Commentary On China And How To Use Macroeconomics In Your Investing

 Implications of this when investing in China

 I'm quite heavily invested in Chinese stocks on the Hong Kong exchange.
-This is mostly because they are cheap, but also because they have exposure to an economy that has only a GDP per capita of about $7,000 vs the US (which is arguably one of the most advanced countries in the world) of $52,000 or South Korea of $25,000.
+This is mostly because they are cheap but also because they have exposure to an economy that has only a GDP per capita of about $7,000 vs. the US (which is arguably one of the most advanced countries in the world) of $52,000 or South Korea of $25,000.
 This implies there should still be a lot of low hanging fruit.
 Even when taking PPP numbers, China still seems to have a lot of low hanging fruit.
 Ray Dalio seems to agree that Chinese workers provide good value for money despite the rapidly rising wages:

-Now one thing I want to address right away is that China is often compared to Japan right before the crash in the early 90s.
+Now, one thing I want to address right away is that China is often compared to Japan right before the crash in the early 90s.
 But there are two big differences.
-The first is that when Japan crashed it's GDP per capita was almost $40,000.
+The first is that when Japan crashed, its GDP per capita was almost $40,000.

 While the US was almost $36,000.